Mechanism of Action

 Regulatory review:

-- Amgen will need to file a New Drug Application with the FDA and Health Canada.
+- Amgen would still need to file for approval with regulators such as the FDA and Health Canada if Phase 3 results support it.

 Rough Timeline

 This is speculative.
-Trials slip all the time.
+Trials and reviews slip all the time.

 Areas Still To Be Studied